From percolation transition to Anderson localization in one-dimensional speckle potentials: Conclusion

-Our results provide an example of a situation in which Anderson localization exhibits non-universal properties due to the correlated nature of the disorder, as already emphasized, e.g., in Ref. \cite{Deych2003, Titov2005}.
-In the present case, properly accounting for these properties is essential to accurately capture the quantum-to-classical crossover.
 Our study also illustrates an interesting crossover between a regime featuring a genuine phase transition and another regime where no such transition exists.
 In disordered systems, similar situations arise, for instance, in dimensional crossovers from $d=3$ to $d<3$, or in crossovers between different symmetry classes such as in two-dimensional systems transitioning between the unitary and quantum-Hall classes \cite{DasSarma1997}, or between the unitary and orthogonal classes in three dimensions \cite{Hohenberg1977} where two distinct Anderson transitions occur.

+The semi-classical regime explored in this work should be experimentally accessible in cold-atom experiments with optical speckle potentials, where the effective Planck constant can be tuned by adjusting the disorder amplitude.
+While earlier experiments \cite{Billy2008, Roati2008, Jendrzejewski2012, Semeghini2015} were deliberately designed to avoid classical trapping, with $\hbar_\text{eff}$ typically ranging from $0.5$ to $6$, the limit $\hbar_\text{eff}\ll1$ should be achievable by employing larger disorder amplitudes.
+Moreover, experiments now offer the possibility to precisely control the energy of atoms loaded into disordered potentials \cite{Volchkov2018}, opening the way to a precise characterization of the critical behavior of $\chi(E)$.

 To deepen our understanding of the connection between percolation and Anderson localization, it would be worthwhile to investigate whether a generalized 1D DMPK framework can be derived for non-Gaussian correlated disorder, capturing the change of the transmission distribution from log-normal to bimodal observed in the present work.
-This might be done, for instance, using the recent approach of \cite{Gaspard2025}.
+This might be done, for instance, using the approach of Ref.~\cite{Gaspard2025}.
 It would also be highly valuable to explore the three-dimensional case, where a classical percolation transition exists while an Anderson transition occurs deep in the quantum regime.
 How these two transitions emerge or disappear as $\hbar_\text{eff}$ is increased remains unclear.
-Finally, probing the dynamics of Anderson localization could provide an original perspective on the percolation–Anderson crossover, for instance through the expansion of wave packets or the motion of their center-of-mass via the quantum boomerang effect \cite{Prat2019, Tessieri2021}.
+Finally, probing the dynamics of Anderson localization could provide an original perspective on the percolation–Anderson crossover, for instance through the expansion of wave packets or the motion of their center-of-mass via the quantum boomerang effect~\cite{Prat2019, Tessieri2021}.